-The Committee on the Awards for Excellence in the Teaching of Classics at the College Level invites nominations for the 2013 APA Awards for Excellence in Teaching, in order to give special and public expression to the APA's commitment to honor and foster excellence in the teaching of the Classics.
-We welcome nominations of faculty teaching Classics in all sorts of departments, whether public or private, in large institutions or small.
+The Committee on the Awards for Excellence in the Teaching of Classics at the College Level invites nominations for the 2015 SCS Awards for Excellence in Teaching.
+In order to give special and public expression to the Society’s commitment to honor and foster excellence in the teaching of the Classics we welcome nominations of faculty teaching Classics in all sorts of departments, whether public or private, in large institutions or small.
 Please note carefully the deadlines and procedures described below.

 One to three awards for excellence in the teaching of the Classics will be given to college and university teachers from the United States and Canada.
-Thanks to a very generous gift to the APA’s Gatekeeper to Gateway Campaign for the Future of Classics from Daniel and Joanna Rose, the amounts to be awarded have been increased substantially.
-The gift from the Roses was made in response to the Association's Gatekeeper to Gateway Campaign and was therefore eligible for matching funds from a challenge grant the APA had received from the National Endowment for the Humanities.
-Each winner will receive a certificate of award and a cash prize of $500.
+Thanks to a very generous gift to the Society’s Gatekeeper to Gateway Campaign for the Future of Classics from Daniel and Joanna Rose each winner will receive a certificate of award and a cash prize of $500.
 In addition, each winner’s institution will receive $200 to purchase educational resources selected by the winner.
-The awards will be presented at the Plenary Session of the Annual Meeting in Chicago, IL in January 2014.
+The awards will be presented at the Plenary Session of the Annual Meeting in San Francisco, CA in January 2016.

 Nomination: While a letter of self-nomination may be necessary in exceptional cases, a letter of nomination is preferred.
-Nominators, who need not be APA members, may be administrators, chairpersons, departmental colleagues, or faculty in other department or institutions.
+Nominators, who need not be SCS members, may be administrators, chairpersons, departmental colleagues, or faculty in other department or institutions.
 Nomination letters should indicate how the candidate meets the criteria for the award.
-The nominator should submit the letter with a current curriculum vitae of the nominee via e-mail to the Executive Director of the APA (email@example.com) by May 29, 2013.
+The nominator should submit the letter with a current curriculum vitae of the nominee via e-mail to the Executive Director of the SCS (email@example.com) by June 1, 2015.
 The letter is the key to the candidate's continuation in the selection process.

 The Committee reviews nominations and invites the submission of full dossiers for selected nominees.
 These dossiers should include the following: